List of Negro league baseball players who played in Major League Baseball

 This List of Negro league baseball players who played in Major League Baseball is largely based on the research compiled by the Center for Negro League Baseball Research.
 The list includes those who played on major Negro league teams prior to integration (and any caliber Negro league team after integration) as well as in Major League Baseball.
 The list does not include Negro league players who only played in the minor leagues and White Hispanic players who played in both the Negro Leagues and MLB prior to full integration (ex.
 Pedro Dibut).

 Pre-integration players

 Major League Baseball was segregated from 1887 through 1946.
 The integration of Major League Baseball happened at the beginning of the 1947 MLB season when Jackie Robinson played his first game for the Brooklyn Dodgers.
 By the 1950s, enough black talent had integrated into the formerly "white" leagues (both major and minor) that the Negro leagues themselves had become a minor league circuit.

 Below is a list of 52 players who played for major Negro league teams up to 1950 and eventually saw playing time for a Major League team.
-Of these, nine have been inducted into the Baseball Hall of Fame and two of them (Greason and Mays) are still alive.
+Of these, nine have been inducted into the Baseball Hall of Fame.
+Upon the death of Willie Mays, Bill Greason is the sole surviving.